jfet97/tc39-proposal-object-gather/README.md

 ```

 ### changes to the function signature
-To avoid above repetitions we are forced to change the function signature (and this is something I'd like to avoid):
+To avoid above repetitions we are forced to change the function signature:
 ```js
 function F(obj){
   // function body